 This is the new incarnation of Pizzeria Da Nella, a fantastic pizza place that used to be in Lincoln Park.
 Now they’re in Hyde Park, and still putting out the same awesome Neapolitan pies as before.
 Pizzas are cooked in a 1000-degree wood-burning oven, and have the perfect puffy charred crust you hope for in a Neapolitan pie.
 The decor in the new space feels modern and a little obvious, with white walls and a bright yellow Vespa dangling over the bar, but the pizza tastes like classic Italian.

 Eating an entire deep dish pizza (even with hungry friends) can be quite the undertaking, so luckily there’s Art of Pizza, which offers some very good deep dish by the slice.
-The best is their stuffed pizza - it’s the same style as Lou Malnati’s, but with way more cheese.
+The best is their stuffed pizza which has an extra layer of dough on top.
 It’s a counter service operation, BYOB, and their Lakeview location feels like a partially finished basement from the ’80s.
 But it’s large and great for groups, or even just a slice or two by yourself.

 Chicagoans have more labels for their pizzas than a deranged scrapbooker with a labelmaker.
 So you should know that Roots’ pizza is “Quad Cities” style.
 This means it’s cut into rectangles, uses a malted dough, and has toppings underneath the cheese.
 The malted dough creates a slightly sweet crust that is puffy and crunchy and can withstand being loaded up with toppings.
 There’s an extensive topping list here, but the best pizzas are the “Chef Series” specialty pies.